eikeconsulting/SocketheadCleanArch/Readme.md

 It is configured in the Admin and API Program.cs files.

 ### TUnit
-TUnit is brand new and is particularly well suited to Integration Testing with its support for the "DependsOn" tag which allows you to control the dependency sequence.
+TUnit is brand new and i[dotnet.yml](.github/workflows/dotnet.yml)s particularly well suited to Integration Testing with its support for the "DependsOn" tag which allows you to control the dependency sequence.
 It is now easy to have tests that build on state from previous tests, while still supporting parallel execution.
 We really like this library.
 There are some issues and currently, the tests are not "discovered"